Liam-Plybon/lvdb_query/README.md

 # lvdb_query

-This is a program currently in development to complete psql queries for the local volume database project.
+This is a program in development to support the retrieval of data from the local volume database project.
+At this time, the program is only function on the computer in which the local volume database is located.

 ### Installation ###
 Clone this repo with: